Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Virtual Reality Experiment

 \subsection{Experiment apparatus}

-The VR experiment was conducted in a 10$\times$5 meter room.
-HTC VIVE Pro Eye headset (resolution: 1440$\times$1600 pixels per eye, 110 field of view, 90 Hz refresh rate) was used during the experiment.
-We also used the real-walking locomotion method, allowing users to have continuous movements and rotations in the real world, which can be matched under a 1:1 scheme to the virtual environment.

-Participants’ eye movements were recorded using a head-mounted eye-tracking system.
-The binocular eye-tracker provided the eye-tracking data at a precision of about 0.5–1.1\textdegree\; of visual angle.
+The experiment was conducted in a $10 \times 5$~m room using an HTC VIVE Pro Eye headset (1440$\times$1600 pixels per eye, 110\textdegree\ field of view, 90~Hz refresh rate).
+Participants walked freely in the physical space with 1:1 mapping to the virtual environment (real-walking locomotion).
+The headset's built-in binocular eye tracker recorded gaze data at a precision of $0.5\sim1.1$\textdegree\; of visual angle.